Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

     + Represent microscopic particles or microorganisms as cartoons.

 + Figure Legends
-  + Allows the figure to stand alone:
+  + Allows the figure to stand alone; May contain:
+    1. Brief title
+    2. Essential experimental details
+    3.

 ### 5.2